ponylang/appdirs/CONTRIBUTING.md

 ## How to Contribute

-This project uses a fairly standard GitHub pull request workflow.
+We use a fairly standard GitHub pull request workflow.
 If you have already contributed to a project via GitHub pull request, you can skip this section and proceed to the [specific details of what we ask for in a pull request](#pull-request).
 If this is your first time contributing to a project via GitHub, read on.

 Here is the basic GitHub workflow:

 1. Fork this repo. you can do this via the GitHub website.
 This will result in you having your own copy of the repo under your GitHub account.
-2. Clone your forked repo to your local machine
+2. Clone your fork to your local machine
 3. Make a branch for your change
 4. Make your change on that branch
 5. Push your change to your repo